exasol/sqlalchemy-exasol/README.rst

 	> pip install sqlalchemy-exasol

-Talk to EXASolution using SQlAlchemy
+Talk to EXASolution using SQLAlchemy
 ````````````````````````````````````

 ::